eurotech/edc-examples/edc-android/README.txt

 The Edc Android application demonstrates the use of the Edc platform from a Android smartphone.
 The user, after registering to e broker, can publish, control-publish, auto-publish, and receive messages directly on the smartphone.
+The application apk can be found inside ./releases/<ver.>

 The Applicaation allows the following actions, corresponding to the indicated icons shown on its